-While you might only think of basil as “nice in a pasta sauce,” would you believe that basil is not only delicious, but could help protect your heart?
-Read on to learn about the wonderful health benefits of eating basil!
+While you might only think of basil as being nice in a pasta sauce, would you believe that this wonderful herb is not only delicious, but could help protect your heart?
+Read on to learn about the other amazing health benefits of enjoying basil!

 Vitamins: Vitamin K, Iron, Calcium, Vitamin A.*